 j) Failure to rectify behaviour that has been subject to any disciplinary actions under the University's regulations;

-k) Repeated failure to rectify behaviour that has been identified to the student by the College as unacceptable;
+k) Repeated failure to rectify behaviour that has been identified to the student by the Faculty/School as unacceptable;

 l) Falsification of records and/or falsification of another person's signature(s) (e.g. a professional mentor);